 Carmarthenshire Life Yearly Diary

 Welcome in the New Year with a glass of champagne or homemade punch with your friends and family.
 Frosty mornings and roaring log fires, old fashioned pleasures and time spent together to create lasting memories.
 If it snows, enjoy it by building snowmen, snowballs and making snow angels.
 We remember to feed the wild birds every day and see robins, wrens, tits, thrushes, occasionally a jay and many more too numerous to mention.
 Days are filled with country walks, a morning visit to one of the local hostelries to chat with the locals or Sunday lunch out at one of the local pubs or inns.
 Drive over to Lampeter and explore this interesting small town that has the honour of being home to the smallest University, not only in Wales, but in the whole of the UK.

 Newly emerging daffodils, crocuses and catkins on the trees.
 Admiring the view out towards the Black Mountain and the hazy Brecon Beacon on the horizon.
 When out exploring marvel at the many types of mosses in Carmarthenshire’s woodlands and valleys.
 Evenings spent at the fireside, listening to favourite music, watching a favourite movie or enjoying a riotous game of charades.
 Sunday lunch out at The Plough or The Cawdor.
 Visit the nearby town of Llandeilo and explore galleries, the superb coffee shops, unique small shops and the award winning small delicatessen.
 Pop into Ginhaus for a reviving hot chocolate and a delicious light lunch, then back to the car and take a short drive up behind the town to the National Trust’s Dinfawr Park, Explore this historic country house with its Upstairs Downstairs atmosphere, visit the tea rooms for Welsh Cakes and then explore the deer park with its herd of fallow deer and rare breed White Park cattle.
 The 12th century castle ruins that were once home to a succession of Welsh princes, stand in the grounds on a spectacular scenic overlook high above the plain where the river wends its way down towards the town of Carmarthen.

-If you can bear to tear yourself away from the Estate, take a drive over to Llansteffan on the south coast.
+If you can bear to tear yourself away from the Cottage, take a drive over to Llansteffan on the south coast.
 Follow the road to Carmarthen then turn southwest and drive 8 miles to the coast.
 The village of Llansteffan is a small but lovely spot, nestled between the sandy shores of the Tywi estuary and the lush green rolling hills of the Welsh countryside.
 In some respects, it is an unexpected oasis along the coast in West Wales.
 The most remarkable monument in the village is its magnificently ruined castle.
 It also contains some pretty homes and shops.
 The beaches are wide expanses of bright sands at low tide worked by diligent cockle gatherers and sun worshippers; the opposite shore of Ferryside is an attractive sight and the fish and chip vendors in the car park serve perhaps the most amazing portions you will ever see.
 Also during the” lazy hazy days of Summer” the Brecon Jazz Festival is host to a range of jazz musicians who travel from across the world to take part and to the many visitors who are attracted by the music, the social scene and the other leisure opportunities on offer in and around our Brecon Beacons.
 With a stroller ticket you can pick and choose between 50 indoor and outdoor events.
 By the way, any fishermen amongst you would be interested to know that our Towy,Taf and Teifi are the best sea trout rivers in Europe and on 14th August a massive 39“ sea trout was caught and then returned alive to the Towy river by a Carmarthenshire fisherman.